cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/nuget-examples-start-here.md

         }
 ```

-## Modify your IExtensionApplication Terminate
+## Modify the IExtensionApplication Terminate
-This set is optional, however it is a good idea to terminate the AcadAppDomainDllReloader when your .Net application terminates.
+This set is optional, however it is a good idea to terminate the AcadAppDomainDllReloader when the .Net application terminates.

 ```
 Vbnet